rubypinkromance/rubypinkromance.com/src/shorts/truth-or-dare.md

 “What age did you lose your virginity?”

 “Sixteen, to a guy on the soccer team.
 Really nice legs, but surprisingly little stamina.”
-Alice laughed, and Julie asked her, “truth or dare?”
+Alice laughed, and Julie asked her, “Truth or dare?”

 “Truth.”